NVIDIA/DIGITS/docs/BuildCaffe.md

 ### CUDA toolkit

-To install the CUDA toolkit with deb packages, first get access to the required repositories by following [these instructions](UbuntuInstall.md#repository-access).
+To install the CUDA toolkit with Deb packages, first get access to the required repositories by following [these instructions](UbuntuInstall.md#repository-access).
 Then, install your toolkit (any version >= 6.5 is fine):
 ```sh
 # If you already have a driver installed